namfrans/bug-tracking-database/README.md

 > - Provide a form that allows us to report and manage specific bugs, as a set of stored reports.
 > - Allows automatic sequencial bug numbering

-References: Managing the test process by Rex Black.

 ## Missing Attributes
 - Serverlity
 - Priority